 Difference Between Enlisted and Officer Roles

-Enlisted airmen and officers have distinct roles and responsibilities in the Air Force.
+Enlisted airmen and officers have distinct duties and responsibilities in the Air Force.

-You’ll receive specialized training in your chosen field, such as aircraft maintenance, cybersecurity, or medical support.
+Enlisted personnel concentrate on specific technical skills and daily operations, receiving specialized training in areas such as aircraft maintenance, cybersecurity, or medical care.

 - Planning and directing operations